| |

 Davidson in 1895.
 They worked from a property named Temple Croft, at the corner of Saltcoats Road and Templar Place which was

 demolished to may way for the present building.
-Alexander Aitken a clubmaker from Edinburgh was the first to have a golf equipment
+Alex Aitken a clubmaker from Edinburgh was the first to have a golf equipment

-James Litster, son of Alexander Litster, head greenkeeper at Gullane lived with his parents in Mayday Cottage (the present Club
+James Litster, son of Alexander Litster, head greenkeeper at Gullane lived with his parents in Mayday Cottage which was demolished

 The Fitzjohn brothers, Edward, Valentine, Herbert and Frederick, sons of George Fitzjohn, the Clubmaster at Muirfield, joined the